Flo890/languagelogger-backend/README.md

 `http://localhost:9000/cms/study`

-On this page you have to set the study duration (e.g. 14 days).
+On this page you have to set the study duration (a default study of 14 days is preconfigured).
 On the very bottom, you have to choose a keyboard used for this study.
 Usually you would set it to the same duration as the study.

 If you conduct a within-subject study with e.g. two conditions, you could also add one keyboard with e.g. 7 days duration, and a different keyboard with another 7 days.